Estimated reading time: 12 minutes

 What Methods Hacker Used to Hack Drones?

-FTP and root are often not password protected.
+FTP and root are typically not password protected.
 So, as long as the attacker has access to these servers, they can control the drone.

 GPS spoofing is another way drones get hacked.
 Once you have access to the drones command centers, you can easily feed the wrong coordinates.